Visitors interacting with an exhibit.

 UI updates

-Here are examples how I handled meeting the WCAG accessibility standards while designing the guides in order to ensure their accessibility for our broad audience.
+Here are examples of how I handled meeting the WCAG’s AA accessibility standards while designing the guides in order to ensure their accessibility for our broad audience.